-I asked Texan-born, senior software executive Michael J. Harper about his personal values and the influence of his dressing style on the business day ahead.
+I asked Texan-born, senior software executive, Michael about his personal values and the influence of his dressing style on the business day ahead.
 Specialised in positioning start-ups for IPOs, VC investment and global market expansion - he has the "Hook 'Em" mindset.

-Father of two daughters and married to his Dutch wife who he met in the early years of his software career whilst working as an intern with Philips International BV, Michael is based in Austin, Texas.
+Father of two daughters and married to his Dutch wife, Michael is based in Austin, Texas.
 His love of baseball is relentless - a Diehard Longhorn supporter.

 In your opinion, how does being at ease with your personal style influence the business day ahead?